OpenGammaProject/Open-Gamma-Detector/README.md

 microntroller - the Adafruit ItsyBitsy M4 Express.
 This board can be programmed over micro USB and is powerful (fast) enough for the purpose.

+**To do/Note: The Raspberry Pi Pico is much cheaper, faster and more versatile than the ItsyBitsy M4 Express using the [Arduino-Pico](https://github.com/earlephilhower/arduino-pico) library.
+Might change to that in the future hardware-wise.
+The software can be easily adapted to work for the Pico, more will follow.**

 ## Hardware

 This project utilizes a silicon photomultiplier (short SiPM) which is way more robust than a traditional photomultiplier tube and does not need any high voltage supply.
 I'll link some in-depth datasheets about this particular SiPM: